aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

     0.8196905

+This seems to be a rather large similarity value.

 ## Cosine similarity heatmaps

 Let's take this a step further by generating a cosine similarity heatmap.
 To begin, we'll compute embeddings for three additional sentences: